What is SDLT?

 Could you have overpaid stamp duty?

-Stamp Duty Land Tax relief
+Stamp Duty Land Tax Relief

 SDLT relief is essentially any program or incentive that reduces the amount of tax payable by an individual or business entity.
-As well as the first time buyers scheme, there are others such as SDLT multiple dwellings relief.
+As well as the first-time buyer’s scheme, there are others such as SDLT multiple dwellings relief.

 How to avoid paying stamp duty on a second home